 With this in mind, let’s see how subscriptions and watchers solve different communication scenarios.
 We’ll have a look at two different options for project notifications:

-Of course, this is only a rough rule of thumb, but usually those watching a project take direct part in it and need to be notified as soon as a change happens so they can align their work with the new situation.
+Of course, this is only a rough rule of thumb, but usually, those watching a project take a direct part in it and need to be notified as soon as a change happens so they can align their work with the new situation.

-If you happen to supervise multiple projects in Jira, subscriptions to queries in the Project Navigator will give you a digest that is both complete and easy to read.
+If you supervise multiple projects in Jira, subscriptions to queries in the Project Navigator will give you a complete and easy-to-read digest.

-Here is a very basic example that a Business Controller may want to create: Budgeted projects with the total spent until now, and the amount of open stories.
+Here is a basic example that a Business Controller may want to create: Budgeted projects with the total spent until now and the number of open stories.
 Remember, subscribing to a query in the project navigator has different levels.

-The head of Atlassian services at DEISER uses a Projectrak (formerly Profields) subscription to keep track of the status of all our on-demand support projects.
+The head of Atlassian services at Deiser uses a Projectrak (formerly Profields) subscription to monitor the status of all our on-demand support projects.

 Another advantage of subscriptions is the ability to schedule them at any intervals.
 This is great when it comes to creating mandated reporting policies that are semi-automated, like Atlassian’s project central: for example, every project owner should update project information and make a quick status write-up on Fridays before 5 pm so the subscription captures it.